 Have you tried Tarte Amazonian Clay Foundation?
 What’s your favorite foundation?

-If you like foundation reviews, save this pin and subscribe to receive new posts in your inbox!
+If you like foundation reviews, pin this post and subscribe to receive new posts in your inbox!